Out Parameter With Examples in C#

 - It can also be used in Try Pattern.

-Example: Below programs demonstrates the inline declaration of Out parameter.
+Example: Below programs demonstrate the inline declaration of Out parameter.
 Here the line of code i.e Area(out int length, out int width, out int Rarea); contains the inline declaration of Out parameter as these variables are directly declared inside the method calling.
 The value of the variables is initialized in the method in which they passed.

 Note: You need to require C# 7.0 version to run this example.